10th arrondissement of Paris

 The 10th arrondissement of Paris (X^{e} arrondissement) is one of the 20 arrondissements of the capital city of France.
 In spoken French, the arrondissement is referred to as le dixième (/fr/; "the tenth", formally le dixième arrondissement de Paris).
-In 2020, it had a population of 83,459.
+In 2023, it had a population of 83,873.

 The arrondissement, called Entrepôt (warehouse), is situated on the right bank of the River Seine.
 It contains two of the seven large mainline railway stations of Paris: the Gare du Nord and the Gare de l'Est. Built during the 19th century, these two termini are among the busiest in Europe.
-The 10th arrondissement also contains a large portion of the Canal Saint-Martin, linking the northeastern parts of Paris with the Seine.
+The 10^{th} arrondissement also contains a large portion of the Canal Saint-Martin, linking the northeastern parts of Paris with the Seine.

-The current mayor of the 10th arrondissement is Alexandra Cordebard since 2017.
+The current mayor of the 10^{th} arrondissement, since 2017, is Alexandra Cordebard.